github/rest-api-docs-md/users/{username}/starred/get.md

 - `direction` (string): The direction to sort the results by.
 - `per_page` (integer): The number of results per page (max 100).
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."
 - `page` (integer): The page number of the results to fetch.
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."

+## Operation Description

+Lists repositories a user has starred.

+This endpoint supports the following custom media types.
+For more information, see "[Media types](https://docs.github.com/rest/using-the-rest-api/getting-started-with-the-rest-api#media-types)."

+- **`application/vnd.github.star+json`**: Includes a timestamp of when the star was created.